lanahuong/psa/README.md

 You need give a unique name to your simulation.

-If you are just playing with the initial state of your simulation you can run the above command as much as you want and the simulation will simply be updated.
+If you are just playing with the initial state of your simulation you can run the above command as much as you want, and the simulation will simply be updated.

 ### Visualise a simulation

-To see your simulation in Paraview, you need to generate the VTR files.
+To see your simulation in ParaView, you need to generate the VTR files.
 Use the command :

 ```sh
 exec/flup visual sim_name